symandria/SpaceWar/Documentation/AIStates/EXPLORATORY.md

 - **Neglecting Structure**: Maintain good architecture even in exploration
 - **Insufficient Manual Testing**: Test thoroughly in various conditions
 - **Skipping Post-Mortem**: Always reflect on what was learned
+- **Reinventing the Wheel**: Creating new code without first checking if similar functionality already exists in the codebase.
+Even during exploratory programming, search for existing implementations before building something new.
+- **Inappropriate Code Reuse**: Conversely, repurposing existing code for unintended uses.
+When identifying potential code to reuse, verify that it aligns with your component's needs and won't create unnecessary dependencies or violate separation of concerns.

 ## Transitioning to Other States